Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Fire pits can utilize different types of fuel, some of which are more efficient than others.

-The fuel that you choose will be depending on the kind of fire pit that you have and the purpose that it serves.
+The fuel that you choose will depend on the kind of fire pit that you have and the purpose that it serves.

 Wood Burning